-The quality of the AO correction strongly depends on the airmass, and the AO system works best at an airmass $\leq$ 1.4; for this reason, we strongly recommend limiting AO observations to an airmass up to 1.4.
+The quality of the AO correction strongly depends on the airmass, and the AO system works best at an airmass $\leq 1.4$ ; for this reason, we strongly recommend limiting AO observations to an airmass up to 1.4.

-For higher airmass values than 1.4, the AO performance rapidly decreases and the AO correction will be marginal; the AO loop may not close or become unstable while observing.
+For higher airmass values than 1.4, the AO performance rapidly decreases and the AO correction will be poor; the AO loop may not close or become unstable while observing.
 Consequently, for AO observations with an airmass constraint larger than 1.4, the Turbulence Category either should be set to a stringent value, or the NoAO mode should be requested instead.
 Note the following restrictions:

-- In AO NGS mode, the highest allowed airmass is 2.0. - If the AO NGS is fainter than R=12, then the highest airmass allowed is 1.4. - If the AO NGS that is >10 arcsec away from the target, then the highest airmass allowed is 1.4.
+- In AO NGS mode, the highest allowed airmass is 2.0. - If the AO NGS that is >10 arcsec away from the target, then the highest airmass allowed is 1.4.